-Since season 2012-13, he has been conducting regulary at the Cuenca ciudad de música concerts, such as the tribute to Teresa Berganza at the Auditorio de Cuenca, the tour of the main auditoriums of the Community of Castilla La Mancha with the "The Little Sweep" Opera by Britten, and the celebration of the 20th Anniversary of the Auditorio de Cuenca, with the opera production "The Magic Flute" by Mozart.
+Carlos Checa has conducted throughout Europe and South America, and since the 2012-13 season, he has been iinvited regularly to conduct at the Cuenca ciudad de música concerts, including the much-admired tribute to Teresa Berganza at the Auditorio de Cuenca, as well as a tour of the main auditoriums of the Community of Castilla La Mancha with the opera "The Little Sweep" by Benjamin Britten.
+He celebrated the 20th Anniversary of the Auditorio de Cuenca with a new production of Mozart’s Die Zauberflöte.

-In the field of contemporary music he has conducted premieres of Spanish composers such as Andrés Valero Castells, José Luís López de Aranda, Albert Carbonell and Paco Toledo, whom the EMEC company recently published his "Hipodámica" Symphony, a work that was recorded under the baton of Carlos Checa with the Manuel de Falla Orchestra.
+Contemporary music is also a strong feature of Carlos’s programmes.
+He has conducted premieres of modern Spanish composers such as Andrés Valero Castells, José Luís López de Aranda, Albert Carbonell and Paco Toledo.
+The EMEC company recently released Toledo’s ‘Hipodámica’ Symphony, recorded under the baton of Carlos Checa with the Manuel de Falla Orchestra.
+Clearly, Carlos Checa is an outstanding Spanish conductor of the younger generation in the great tradition.

 No cuts or alterations of any kind should be made to this biography without the consent of Carlos Checa.